cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/projects/Ruby on Rails/FS-RoR-Project.md

 - Create a video showing off your project.
 Go through your deployed application as well as your code.
 This should be no more than 5 minutes.
   - Title the video `Project-name - Code Labs 2021 Full Stack Ruby on Rails project`
+    - Audio is required
+    - Camera is optional

 Example Domains
 - A group task manager.
 This application revolves around a manager assigning tasks to individual users.
 Those users have the ability to change their assigned tasks to "complete" or "in-progress".